Advertisement

 Buckeye Police Department Police Encrypted Growing city with encrypted communications

-Local news stations can no longer monitor breaking incidents as they happen.
-Coverage depends on official police statements that arrive on the department's timeline, not the public's.
+In Mesa, Tempe, and Scottsdale, newsrooms can no longer monitor breaking incidents as they happen.
+Coverage there depends on official police statements that arrive on the department's timeline, not the public's.

-Neighborhood groups and residents can no longer monitor local police activity.
-What agencies choose to share publicly is now the only available information.
+Residents of fully encrypted cities — Mesa, Tempe, Scottsdale, Peoria, Goodyear, Buckeye — can no longer monitor local police activity at all.
+What those agencies choose to share publicly is now the only available information.

 What Can You Still Monitor?